Mercedes-Benz S-Class: Third generation (W140/C140; 1991)

 In 1991, the W140 series replaced the W126 line with the first production model assembled in April of that year.
 The W140 grew in proportions and featured two wheelbase lengths and a shorter-wheelbase W140 coupé.
 Production totalled 432,732 units.

 The W140 cost 25% more than the W126 that it replaced and featured double-pane window glazing, self-closing boot lid and doors, electric windows with a jam-protection feature (lowering when encountering an obstruction), rear-parking markers in the US (which appeared on the rear wings when in reverse), and a heating system which emitted warm air while residual energy was available after the engine was turned off.

 In 1993, Mercedes-Benz model nomenclature was rationalized, with the SE/SEL/SEC cars becoming the S-Class and alphanumerical designations inverted (e.g. both the 500SE and 500SEL became S500 regardless of wheelbase length).
 In 1995, the W140 received a minor face lift featuring clear turn signal indicator lenses on the front and rear as well as headlamps fitted with separate low- and high-beam reflectors for the US market.
 Following the mid-year face lift, the W140 coupe and sedan (Saloon) featured Electronic Stability Control.
-This particular generation of S-class is heavily referred to or nicknamed as the Mercedes "Shabah/شبح" (Meaning ghost when translated) in many Middle Eastern countries.
+The W140 is heavily referred to or nicknamed as the Mercedes "Shabah/شبح" (Meaning "ghost" when translated) in many Middle Eastern countries.